Last updated: 31 January 2024

 USE OF THE LAWVU ADD-IN FOR GMAIL

-The LawVu add-in for Gmail stores user email and attachment data in LawVu and adheres to the Google API Services User Data Policy, including the Limited Use requirements.
+The LawVu add-in for Gmail use and transfer of information received from Google APIs to the LawVu Services will adhere to Google API Services User Data Policy, including the Limited Use requirements.

 HOW LONG WE KEEP PERSONAL INFORMATION